Ph.D. Student Handbook

 Annual Committee Meeting.
 Committee meetings are important opportunities to organize the student’s progress and update committee members.
 Students are required to have a committee meeting at least once per year.

 Teaching Requirement.
-All EEB PhD students are required to serve as a paid Teaching Assistant (TA) for at least two semesters, working in partnership with faculty to teach undergraduate and graduate courses.
+All EEB PhD students are required to serve as a Teaching Assistant (TA) for at least two semesters within their first four years of enrollment.
+Exceptions to this rule should be mutually agreed upon by the student and field, and documented in writing with the signature of the student, the special committee chair, and the director of graduate studies.
 Typical TA responsibilities include leading group discussions, assisting with grading, supervising laboratory or field-course exercises, and providing study assistance to students.

 Finishing Seminar.
 EEB graduate students present a finishing Departmental seminar on their dissertation work in the Department of Ecology and Evolutionary Biology (or in another home department of their Special Committee Chair).
 The formal requirement is that this seminar be offered sometime in the two months immediately preceding their dissertation defense, but it usually occurs on the same day as the B Exam.